 Electors are set to gather in every state on Monday to formally elect Donald Trump president even as anti-Trump forces try one last time to deny him the White House.

-Protesters gathered at some state capitals, but they are unlikely to persuade the Electoral College to dump Trump.
+Protests are planned for state capitals, but they are unlikely to persuade the Electoral College to dump Trump.
 An Associated Press survey of electors found very little appetite to vote for alternative candidates.